Russia–Rwanda relations: Modern ties

 Rwanda recognised the Russian Federation in January 1992 as the successor state of the Soviet Union, after the latter's dissolution.
 Due to financial difficulties, the Rwandan embassy in Moscow closed at the end of 1995, and all the activities of the Embassy were shifted to the Rwandan Embassy in Berlin-Germany until recently in March 2013 when Rwandan cabinet appointed its new ambassador to Russia to be based in Moscow.

 Overview of present relations

 The current ambassador of Rwanda to Russia is Lieutenant General Frank Mushyo Kamanzi, while the current ambassador of Russia to Rwanda is Alexander Polyakov, who was appointed by Russian president Vladimir Putin in June, 14 2024.

 Official visits

 Meeting between Putin and Kagame in the Grand Kremlin Palace in 2018.

 Russian president Vladimir Putin and Rwandan president Paul Kagame met on the sidelines of the 2018 FIFA World Cup opening ceremony in June 2018.
 Kagame visited again on his birthday in 2019 during the 1st Russia-Africa Summit.

 Humanitarian ties

 In 2003, Charles Murigande the then Rwanda foreign minister called on Russia for assistance with public health services.
 He noted that there was 1 doctor for every 50,000 Rwandans, and in 1989 the Soviet Union promised assistance in this field, but it was not forthcoming due to problems with payment.

+Nuclear cooperation

+In May 2026, Rwanda and Russia signed a Memorandum of Understanding (MoU) on nuclear medicine and healthcare cooperation, building on a 2018 framework agreement.
+The deal is part of Russia's broader strategy to expand influence in Africa as Western partnerships are seen as inconsistent.